 Sprinkle the top with chopped pecans.

 *I used a 12.6” footed cake dome that can be used as a punch bowl.
 This used up all of the ingredients shown and the bowl was full.
 If you use a large bowl (435 ounces or more), you may need more ingredients.
-If you use a smaller bowl, you may have leftovers and you could make individual servings with the extra.The calories shown are based on the cake serving 20, with 1 serving being 1/20 of the recipe.
+If you use a smaller bowl, you may have leftovers and you could make individual servings with the extra.*Use instant cheesecake pudding or white chocolate pudding if you’d like to slightly change the flavor.The calories shown are based on the cake serving 20, with 1 serving being 1/20 of the recipe.
 Note…the calories for this cake will vary greatly since there are so many variations you can make and not all punch bowls may be the same size.
 Since different brands of ingredients have different nutritional information, the calories shown are just an estimate. **We are not dietitians and recommend you seek a nutritionist for exact nutritional information.**